Fohramatu/System-Audit.md/System-Audit.md

 Email has existed in some form since the 1970s, when programmer Ray Tomlinson created a way to transmit messages between computer systems on the Advanced Research Projects Agency Network (ARPANET).
 Modern forms of email became available for widespread public use with the development of email client software (e.g. Outlook) and web browsers, the latter of which enables users to send and receive messages over the Internet using web-based email clients (e.g. Gmail).

 Today, email is one of the most popular methods of digital communication.
 Its prevalence and security vulnerabilities also make it an appealing vehicle for cyber attacks like phishing, domain spoofing, and business email compromise (BEC).
+- **Security risk:**
+- Phishing Emails: Users may be tricked into revealing sensitive information.

+Malicious Attachments & Spoofing: Opening harmful attachments or falling for spoofed emails can compromise accounts and lead to fraud.

+Summary: Very high risk of email account compromise, identity theft, and business/email fraud.